sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

  A list of names of assets used in this cookbook these are often just machine_names.

  ## key_constraint
- The field that specfices the product.
+ The field that specifies the product.
 This also how the system knows which recipe_group to use.

  ### field
  This is detailed information on the field being used as the Key Constraint for more info see [levers](#levers).